Cyfrin/Updraft/courses/advanced-foundry/7-account-abstraction/18-zksync-setup/+page.md

 **ZKsync Account Flow**

-::image{src='/foundry-account-abstraction/18-zksync-setup/zksync-account-flow.png' style='width: 100%; height: auto;'}
+## ::image{src='/foundry-account-abstraction/18-ZKsync-setup/ZKsync-account-flow.png' style='width: 100%; height: auto;'}
----

 ### Overview of ZK System Contracts

 To get started, we are going to install Cyfrin Foundry Era Contracts.
-This is a mirror of the zksync system contracts.
+This is a mirror of the ZKsync system contracts.
 We will be using them for the beginning of our learning journey.

 > ❗ **IMPORTANT** Once the era-contracts GitHub repo releases a library edition, we will recommend people to use that instead.